HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_template.md

 ### Required

 - **name** (String) Name of the Template as it appears on GLPC Portal.
-If no Template is found with this name standard not found error returns will return.
+If no Template is found with this name 'NOT FOUND' error will returns.

 ### Optional